AndrewBregger/Mu/docs/mu.md

 # Mu Programming Language
 Expression-based, multi-paradigm language with a focus on expressability of concurrent, distributed, and sequential applications.

 The primary langauge will be similar to Rust and the type classes (traits), borrow checking, type inferencing using hindly milner.
 An end goal is to make the language such that it works well with robots.

 # Main Features:
 * Powerful type system.
 Based on Haskell similar to Rust.
-* borrow checking,
 * type inference,
-* async/await,
+* async/await, futures
 * built-in or standard library support for message passing,
 * Immutable data by default.